realmbgl/kudo-tutorial/unit1/README.md

 git clone https://github.com/realmbgl/kudo-tutorial.git
 ```

-From the `unit1` folder use the following command to run the instance.
+From the `unit1/operator` folder use the following command to run the instance.

 ```
-kubectl apply -f myservice.yaml
+kubectl kudo install . --instance myservice --parameter WHO=Matt
 ```

 Next enable localhost access to the service.